 A major complaint from journalists is that companies send pitches without doing research or building relationships first.
 They also do a poor job of tailoring a story with the right angles to make it interesting to the media outlets’ audiences.
 These are things that an expert PR agency does best.

 At Axia Public Relations, we specialize in media relations and have years of success in getting our clients the news coverage they need and deserve.
-To find out more about how you can help journalists and increase your news coverage, contact us or download our free e-book Learn Media Relations from the Media today.
+To find out more about how you can help journalists and increase your news coverage, contact us or download our e-book Learn Media Relations from the Media today.

 Lisa Goldsberry is a blogger for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked for Axia since December 2013.
 Learn more about Lisa Goldsberry.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.